sophiajt/jntrnr.github.io/_posts/2015-12-01-building-a-jit-in-rust.md

 }
 {% endhighlight %}

 Once aligned, we now have memory we can safely jump to.
 Well, almost.
-Our last required step is to actually enable the ability to execute code in this area of memory.
+The last required step is to enable executing code in this area of memory.

 {% highlight rust %}
 unsafe {